Medically Reviewed by Dr. Mohammed Saeed, MD.

 If benzodiazepines have built to a toxic level in the body, an extreme sedative effect may result.
 Those with severe toxicity may appear to be in a stupor, or even comatose, with depressed respiration.
 Toxic effects can be counteracted by a drug called flumazenil (Romazicon).
 This drug is used only in very severe cases, as it can result in withdrawal symptoms and seizures.
 If flumazenil is combined with alcohol, dangerous interactions can occur.

-Recovery treatment programs for benzodiazepines abuse.
+Recovery treatment programs for benzodiazepine abuse.

 For those taking benzodiazepines in the dose and manner prescribed, and for a short time period, dependence and withdrawal are not likely to occur.
-In these cases, patients can often wean themselves from the drug, at home and under medical direction.
+In these cases, patients can often wean themselves from the drug, at home, and under medical direction.

 However, those who have misused or otherwise become dependent on the drug need more help in the recovery process.
 As previously stated, withdrawal symptoms, including seizures, can be severe and should always be overseen by medical professionals.

 For safe and long-lasting recovery, treatment at an inpatient or outpatient drug rehabilitation center may be the best option.
 There, after safely detoxing, patients can participate in a therapeutic treatment plan tailored to their specific needs.
 Treatment for benzo addiction often incorporates individual and group therapy, 12-step support groups, and family counseling.

 Knowing the dangers, should I take the benzodiazepines my doctor prescribed?